isomerpages/moe-commonwealthsec/_admissions/Direct School Admission.md

 <p><em>Updated 6 May 2024</em>
 </p>
 <p>Primary Six pupils may seek Direct School Admission into Commonwealth
-Secondary School before the Secondary One Posting Exercise.</p>
+Secondary School before the Secondary One Posting Exercise.
+The deadline for DSA application in 2025 has passed.
+Parents may still refer to this page for information on DSA.</p>
 <h4>Admission Criteria</h4>
-<p>We invite pupils who fulfill any of the admission criteria mentioned below
-to apply:</p>
 <p><strong>Category 1: Performing Arts - Band, Choir, Modern Dance, Indian Dance, Drama</strong>
 </p>
 <ul>